 Humans have 32 teeth created for grinding as well as breaking down the food.

-Dogs Have 42 Teeth Built to Split Flesh Apart.
+Dogs Have 42 Teeth Built to Rip Flesh Apart.

 Human digestion begins in the mouth when the enzymes in our saliva act on the food.

-Dogs Gulp Lower the Food and It is Digested in the Stomach.
+Dogs Gulp Down the Food and It is Broken Down in the Stomach.

-We often help make the mistake of feeding excess carbohydrates to pet dogs.
-Simple carbohydrates tend to be obtained from grains while complex carbohydrates can be obtained from brans, hulls and so on.
-Dogs should be fed more animal protein than grain protein.
+We often help make the mistake of feeding excess carbohydrates to the pet dogs.
+Simple carbohydrates are usually obtained from grain while complex carbohydrates can be obtained from brans, hulls etc. Dogs should be fed more animal protein than grain protein.
 Their quota of grain protein was filled by the predigested veg matter in the body of the prey.

-- Carbohydrates are needed for appropriate digestion and stool formation.
+- Carbohydrates are needed for proper digestion and stool formation.

 - However, the quantity required is not very high.

-- Excess carbs lead to more time being taken for digestion, too much numbers of stool and development of protein deficiency disease.
+- Excess carbs lead to more time being taken for digestion, too much amounts of a stool and development of protein deficiency disease.

-- You are providing excess carbs to your dog should you feed this plenty of dry foods.
+- You tend to be providing excess carbs for your dog should you feed it a lot of dry foods.

 - Dry foods contain large amounts of cereal grains because the grains are a cheap source of nutrients.

-Further, Determine Whether Your Own Dog is Allergic to Grains
+Further, Determine Whether the Dog is Allergic to Whole Grains

 While pheromones sound similar to hormones, the former is secreted externally while the latter is released internally.
-Further, the hormones affect the internal actions of the dog while pheromones have an effect on the behavior of other animals of the same species.
+Further, the hormones affect the internal behavior of the dog while pheromones affect the behavior of other animals of the same species.

-- Dogs smell the actual pheromones of other dogs and this impacts it's conduct.
+- Dogs smell the actual pheromones of other dogs and this affects it's behavior.

 - Pheromones impact the behavior of your dog in: a.